82l-forkplace/jekyll-portfolio-theme/README.md

-# Jekyll-Uno with Projects as cards
+# From Jekyll-Uno-Timeline to Porfolio with projects as cards
 Custom jekyll theme.
 Aimed at game devs and people with a lot of diverse projects.
 Design is based on scalability: easy to add projects and categories.